is popcorn keto

 Is Skinny Pop Considered Keto Popcorn?

-It is more keto-friendly than most other types of popcorn.
+It is more keto-friendly than most other types of popcorn keto dieters enjoy.

 Skinny Pop is incredibly popular.
 It's low in calories, tasty, and convenient.
 Skinny Pop has 7g of net carbs per small bag, making it pretty keto-friendly.

-So while it is lower in carbs than typical popcorn, it's still best to substitute Skinny Pop for lower-carb snack options like beef jerky sticks, cucumbers, hard-boiled eggs, and nuts.
+So while it is lower in popcorn carbs, it's still best to substitute Skinny Pop for lower-carb snack options like beef jerky sticks, cucumbers, hard-boiled eggs, and nuts.

 Pro Tips for Eating Popcorn on Keto